Metamaterial-Inspired Bi-resonators Vibration Absorbers for Railway Tracks: Experimental Study of Flexural Wave Control: Random vibration analysis

-The mean square of the output results with and without the DVA is shown and compared in Table \ref{table6}.
-Based on the results, an average reduction of 12\% is predicted across all natural frequencies, which is a significant improvement for random vibrations, given the challenging control conditions associated with this type of vibration.
+The mean square of the output results with and without the TMD is shown and compared in Table \ref{table6}.
+Based on this idealized broadband random-excitation model, the proposed bi-resonator TMD yields an average reduction of approximately 12\% in the RMS response of the rail.
+Although this result should not be interpreted as a direct prediction under actual wheel--rail operating spectra, it indicates that the absorber retains a measurable vibration-reduction effect under stochastic broadband loading in addition to the deterministic impact conditions examined experimentally.